 MP for Ashfield

 Lee Anderson is the MP for Ashfield, first elected in 2019.
-He serves on the Speaker's Conference (appointed in 2024) and has sat on a range of committees, including Home Affairs and the Police, Crime, Sentencing and Courts; he previously held the role of Deputy Chair of the Conservative Party (2023–2024).
+He currently sits on the Speaker's Conference (2024) committee and has held numerous committee roles, including on the Home Affairs Committee (2022-2024) and the Committee on the Future Relationship with the European Union (2020-2021).
+He has also served as Deputy Chair of the Conservative Party (2023-2024).

 Generated 21 February 2026